The Family Educational Rights and Privacy Act (FERPA) gives students certain rights with respect to their education records.

 Upon request, the College also discloses education records without consent to officials of another school in which a student seeks or intends to enroll.

 FERPA requires that the College, with certain exceptions, obtain a student’s written consent prior to the disclosure of personally identifiable information from the student’s education records.
 However, the College may disclose appropriately designated “directory information” without written consent, unless the student has advised the College to the contrary in accordance with College procedures.
 The primary purpose of directory information is to allow the College to include this type of information from a student’s education records in certain school publications.
-Examples include:
+SMC has designated the following items as ‘Directory Information’:

-Students who do not want College to disclose directory information from their education records without their prior written consent should file a written request with the Admissions Office.
+Students who do not want Santa Monica College to disclose any directory information from their education records without their prior written consent should file a written request with the Admissions Office.

 Family Policy Compliance Office